C0deWiser/otp-authenticate/README.md

 For example, if we define `new OtpService('P1M')`, users will sign in using otp at least once a month.

-Empty constructor `new OtpService()` means that every sign in accompanies by otp.
+Empty constructor `new OtpService()` means that every authentication process accompanied by otp.

 > Either way, the otp process will be invoked no more often than once
 > during user session.